 They are exploring two values each half term by leading assemblies and changing the focus of the entrance hall display to match the values of that half term.
+The Values Council work with Mrs Hall and Mrs Williams to improve, monitor and evaluate RE in our school.

-Here is our Values Committee:
+Here is our Values Council:

 We reminded them about God being with them and if they were troubled he would be there to help them.